amazingrv/react-starter/README.md

 A Simple react starter kit with exposed config and hooks support (for Node version 10.13 and above).

-Supports ReduxJS, eslint with airbnb lint rules, prettier and other best practices supported OOB
+Supports ReduxJS, eslint with recommended lint rules, prettier and other best practices supported OOB

 Currently supported config: